-Grand River Academy believes that any student can thrive in the right environment, and we strive to create a campus that encourages students to find learning strategies that work for them and connect with course material in a meaningful way.
-We have a number of ways to motivate underachievers and help students overcome motivation problems with school.
+Grand River Academy that any student can thrive in the right environment, and we strive to create a campus that encourages students to find learning strategies that work for them and connect with course material in a meaningful way.
+We have numerous ways of motivating students who are underachieving and need assistance to overcome academic motivation concerns at our all-boys boarding school.

 For any student to fully engage in class, he has to live in a safe, stable environment.
 If problems are too big at home, school may not have much meaning.